The Sustainable Agave Solution

 At the Sustainable Agave Company, we define upcycling as reusing plant matter for another purpose after its initial use - and it is at the core of our business.
 We seek to remove harmful raw plant materials from landfills that have a negative environmental impact and give them a second life through upcycling.
 By providing upcycled agave products to our customers, we help our partners reduce their dependence on single-use plastics.

 We aren’t just upcycling agave.
-We have upcycled, or are currently upcycling, product material from a range of plants - such as residual sugarcane, corn and oyster shells.
+We have upcycled, or are currently upcycling, product material from a range of plants - such as residual sugarcane.
 However, no matter what the material, our process does not change: taking something harmful, or that has served its initial purpose out of the environment and upcycling it for reuse.
 That’s what upcycling means to us.

 Participating in the Circular Economy